Stocks Rally On Tariff Relief Hopes, German Spending Plan - UrduPoint

 Stocks Rally On Tariff Relief Hopes, German Spending Plan

-London, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2025) Stock markets rallied Wednesday, buoyed by Germany's plan to massively boost spending on defence, signals that US President Donald Trump could ease huge tariffs and China's economic targets.
+London, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2025) European and Asian stock markets rallied on Wednesday, buoyed by Germany's plan to massively boost spending on defence, signals that US President Donald Trump could ease huge tariffs and China's economic targets.

+But Wall Street stocks and the Dollar slid as a survey showed a sharp slowdown in hiring by private firms in the United States and data demonstrated a massive build-up of US crude oil stockpiles, both suggesting that economic growth is faltering.

+The surge in US crude stockpiles sent the main US oil contract down four percent and the main international contract, Brent, fell below $70 per barrel to its lowest level since 2021.

-Frankfurt surged 3.5 percent in midday deals and German bond yields rose after the likely next chancellor, Friedrich Merz, announced the spending plans in the hope of also reviving Europe's biggest economy.
+In European trading, Frankfurt surged 3.4 percent after the likely next chancellor, Friedrich Merz, announced the spending plans in the hope of also reviving Europe's biggest economy.

+The yield on 10-year German government bonds posted its biggest daily increase since reunification in an indication of the magnitude of the change in spending and debt policy.

-The Paris stock exchange gained 2.1 percent while Milan was up 2.2 percent.
-London advanced 0.5 percent.
+The Paris stock exchange gained 1.6 percent while Milan jumped 2.4 percent.
+London dipped less than 0.1 percent.

 "This is huge," Kathleen Brooks, research director at XTB trading platform said in reaction to the news out of Germany.